NOMU: Neural Optimization-based Model Uncertainty: The NOMU Algorithm

 After training $\NN_\theta$, we apply the readout map $\readout(z)=\sigmax(1-\exp(-\frac{\max(0,z)+\sigmin}{\sigmax})),\, \sigmin\ge0, \sigmax>0$ to the \emph{raw} model uncertainty output $\sigmodelhatraw$ to obtain NOMU's \emph{model uncertainty prediction}

-The readout map $\readout$ monotonically interpolates between a minimal $\sigmin$ and a maximal $\sigmax$ model uncertainty.
-Here, $\sigmin$ is used for numerical stability, and $\sigmax$ defines the maximal model uncertainty far away from input training points (similarly to the prior variance for GPs).
+The readout map $\readout$ monotonically interpolates between a minimal $\approx\sigmin$ and a maximal $\approx\sigmax$ model uncertainty (see \Cref{fig:app:readout_map} in \Cref{sec:readout_map} for a visualization).
+Here, $\sigmin$ is used for numerical stability, and $\sigmax$ defines the maximal model uncertainty far away from input training points (similarly to the prior variance for RBF-GPs).
 With NOMU's model prediction $\fhat$, its model uncertainty prediction $\sigmodelhat$ defined in \eqref{eq:modelUncertaintyPrediction}, and given a calibration parameter\footnote{Like all other methods, NOMU outputs \emph{relative} UBs that should be calibrated, e.g., via a parameter $c\ge0$.
-See also \citet{pmlr-v80-kuleshov18a} for a non-linear calibration method. } $c\in \Rpz$, we can now define NOMU's UBs as
+See also \citet{pmlr-v80-kuleshov18a} for a non-linear calibration method. } $c\in \Rpz$, we can now define for each $x\in\X$ NOMU's UBs as

 It is straightforward to construct a \emph{single} NN that directly outputs the upper/lower UB, by extending the architecture shown in Figure~\ref{fig:nn_tik}: we monotonically transform and scale the output $\sigmodelhatraw(x)$ and then add/subtract this to/from the other output $\fhat(x)$.
-It is also straightforward to compute NOMU's UBs for any \emph{given, previously trained NN}, by attaching the $\sigmodelhatraw$-network to the trained NN, and only training the $\sigmodelhatraw$-network on the same training points used to train the original NN. \begin{remark} The readout map $\readout$ can be modified depending on the subsequent use of the estimated UBs.
-For example, for BO over discrete domains (e.g. $\X=\{0,1\}^d$) \citep{baptista2018bayesian}, we propose the linearized readout map $\readout(z)=\sigmin+\max(0,z-\sigmin)-\max(0,z-\sigmax)$.
+It is also straightforward to compute NOMU's UBs for any \emph{given, previously trained NN}, by attaching the $\sigmodelhatraw$-network to the trained NN, and only training the $\sigmodelhatraw$-network on the same training points as the original NN. \begin{remark} The readout map $\readout$ can be modified depending on the subsequent use of the estimated UBs.
+For example, for BO over discrete domains (e.g., $\X=\{0,1\}^d$) \citep{baptista2018bayesian}, we propose the linearized readout map $\readout(z)=\sigmin+\max(0,z-\sigmin)-\max(0,z-\sigmax)$.
 With this $\readout$ and ReLU activations, one can encode NOMU's UBs as a mixed integer program (MIP) \citep{weissteiner2020deep}.
 This enables optimizing the upper UB as acquisition function without the need for further approximation via ensemble distillations \citep{malinin2019ensemble}. \end{remark}

-\subsection{The loss function}
+\subsection{The Loss Function}

 We now introduce the loss function $L^\hp$ we use for training NOMU's architecture.
 Let $\X$ be such that $0<\lambda_d(\X)<\infty$, where $\lambda_d$ denotes the $d$-dimensional Lebesgue measure.
 We train $\NN_{\theta}$ with loss $L^\hp$ and L2-regularization parameter $\lambda>0$, i.e., minimizing $\Lmu(\NN_{\theta})+\lambda\twonorm[{\theta}]^2$ via a gradient descent-based algorithm. \begin{definition}[NOMU Loss] Let $\hp:=(\musqr,\muexp,\cexp)\in \Rpz^3$ denote a tuple of hyperparameters.
 Given a training set $\Dtr$, the loss function $L^\hp$ is defined as